Popscotch/Clicker-Game-Tutorial/README.md

 git clone <url-to-repo>
 ```
 3. Make changes to your files or create new files.
-4. Go back to GIT and type the following command:
+4. Go back to GIT and type the following command.
+This command will show a diff between the files.
 ```cmd
 git status
 ```
-This command will show a diff between the files.
 5. To mark files for submission ("stage" files), all you have to do is `git add .` (the `.` is to add changed/updated all files in the current directory)
 6. After you have "staged" your files, we can now commit them - this will push the files to your local git repository instance.
 To do so, run the following:
 ```cmd